gegerlan/aog/README.md

 ## Known Issues and Workarounds

-### Game crashes with: 'Failed to load script' error.
+### Game crashes at start with: 'Failed to load script' error.

 Run the Game.bat file.
-If the problem persists, contact a developer.

-### Error message during source file conversion: 'rxdatav.exe: Couldn't change directory'

-This is probably caused because you have non latin characters in your profile name.
-Create a new temporary user without these characters, and run the file again.
+A small command window should appear and go through the source files, making them playable.

+### Editor crashes at start with: 'Failed to load actor data.'

+Run the Editor.bat file.

+### Game flashes a black window when I try to start the game

+There is probably an issue with the location of the game.
+Try moving it to another folder (e.g. directly to C).

+### FATAL ERROR: Failed to open executable

+The location of the game is currently causing issues.
+Try moving it to another folder (e.g. directly to C).

 ### Changing equipment may not update the list correctly